Jesse-Sharp/Sharp2021b/README.md

 _NormalModel.jl_

 - Code for reproducing the inference and information geometry results for the univariate normal distribution.
-The runtime for this code is less than one minute.

 _MvNormalModel.jl_

 - Code for reproducing the inference and information geometry results for the multivariate normal distribution.
-The runtime for this code is less than one minute.

 The runtime for these scripts is less than one minute.